What is Proprietary Trading?

 The consumer retail trader pays to pass a trading test and then might be given a funded trading account.
 The trading tasks are not easy and most traders will fail, at this point, they may repurchase another opportunity to take the test.
 As a consumer, it’s important for the trader to look closely at the business model of the online prop trading firm and ask, “does this company really want me as a funded trader?”
 Certainly, it looks like a number of the companies just want you – the consumer, to keep consuming and multiplying your test fees.

 Is Funded Trading Plus any good?

 Funded Trading Plus is one of the newest online prop trading firms.
 The company has been developed by a group of professional traders who have experience of working at traditional prop trading firms teamed up with financial business experts.
 Their business model is aimed at finding talented traders and unlike any other online prop trading firm, immediately rewarding the talented traders.
-Traders can expect to get a $20,000 starting bonus as soon as they qualify.
 We expect Funded Trading Plus to quickly establish itself and become one of the best online prop trading firms.

 If you’d like to know more about the reality of being a big investment bank trader then we recommend that you read Black Swan by the former options trader, Nassim Nicholas Taleb.